Date of Award:

 Dosage-related increases in mortality were seen in unvaccinated mice under both chemical treatments, and protection by immunization was decreased.
 Pesticide treatment extending beyond two weeks was required to obtain significant increases in mortality.
 Increased mortality was associated with increased numbers of viable bacteria in blood, decreased total gamma-globulins and specific immunoglobulins in serum, and reduced splenic blast transformation in response to mitogens.
 Serum opsonic activity of CF-treated animals was slightly reduced.
 These results support those of other investigations indicating effects of environmental toxicants upon the resistance and immune competency of experimental animals.

 Fan, Anna M., "Effects of Pesticides on Immune Competency: Influence Of Methyl Parathion and Carbofuran on Immunologic Responses to Salmonella Typhimurium Infection" (1980).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4220.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .